X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Conclusions

-\item IGR J17091-3624 is the only source after GRS 1915+105 which show activities like `$\rho$' class.
-In both sources, `$\rho$' class activity is observed after the hard intermediate state where disk emission in the energy spectra is visible and contribute significantly to the total flux.
-GRS 1915+105 never show typical low hard state where disk emission is not visible but IGR J17091-3624 shows low hard state where disk emission is not significant.
-This result agree well with the low hard state observations of other black hole X-ray binaries.
-Hence IGR J17091-3624, at certain spectral domain, behave similar to GRS 1915+105 whereas at some other spectral domain, it behaves like other canonical BHXBs.
-Hence, this source behaves as a missing link between GRS 1915+105 and other canonical BHXBs in understanding their observational dissimilarities, as well as accretion and radiation mechanisms.
+\item In both sources, `$\rho$' class activity is observed following the soft intermediate state where disk emission in the energy spectra is visible and contribute significantly to the total flux.
+GRS 1915+105 during the {\it RXTE} era, never shows typical low/hard state where disk emission is not visible but IGR J17091$-$3624 shows low hard state where disk emission is not significant.
+This result agrees well with the low hard state observations of other black hole X-ray binaries.
+Similar to a normal transient, IGR J17091$-$3624 also seems to move to the quiescence as observed with {\it SWIFT}/XRT \citep{b80}.
+Hence considering evidences, IGR J17091$-$3624, behaves similar to GRS 1915+105 at certain period of evolution whereas it behaves like other canonical BHXBs at some other period of evolution.
+Hence, this source may be an important bridge between GRS 1915+105 and other canonical BHXBs in understanding observational dissimilarities, as well as accretion and radiation mechanisms.

 \end{enumerate}